 - An Start Early- Suzuki students generally start at a very young age, sometimes as young as two, but more typically between the ages of 3 and 5.

-- Loving encouragement- One of the more difficult principles to follow is finding ways to make practicing fun, so that kids look forward to it.
+- Loving encouragement- One of the more difficult principles to follow is finding ways to make practicing fun so that kids look forward to it.
 Parents should praise their children frequently and try not to push them.
-A couple of books that can be helpful for finding creative ways of keeping practice fun are Step by Step 1A: An Introduction to Successful Practice for Violin and I Love to Practice!
-Kit for Suzuki Violin Book 1 .
-Step by Step 1A focuses on age-appropriate practice habits including listening, singing, and dancing to playing music.
+A couple of books that can help find creative ways of keeping practice fun are Step by Step 1A: An Introduction to Successful Practice for Violin and I Love to Practice!
+Kit for Suzuki Violin Book 1.
+Step by Step 1A focuses on age-appropriate practice habits, including listening, singing, and dancing, to playing music.
 The CDs that come with the book include pieces from the Suzuki Violin School.
 I Love to Practice has over 60 practice games for Suzuki violinists and other games that parents can play with their children during practice.

 - Parental Involvement- Parents play an active role in the learning process by guiding music practice and encouraging and motivating kids.
-It’s important for parents to be involved when their child is practicing each day.
+Parents need to be involved when their child is practicing each day.

-- Learning with other children and Performing Often – These two principles are believed to help children elevate their own skills.
-If you are teaching your kids Suzuki at home it will be difficult to follow these ideas unless you know other children who are also studying Suzuki method.
+- Learning with other children and Performing Often – These two principles are believed to help children elevate their skills.
+If you are teaching your kids Suzuki at home, it will be challenging to follow these ideas unless you know other children who are also studying the Suzuki method.
 A couple of ways to get around this is by taking your child to local concerts and listening to classical music at home to help elevate your own child’s skills.
-You can also have your kids perform for relatives and friends to help encourage their musical skills.
+You can also have your kids perform for relatives and friends to help encourage their musical talents.

 Before Learning to Play